A list of my academic and technical publications is below. Click on the bolded text to see drop-down abstracts.

 John F. Strang, Megan Knauss, Anna van der Miesen, Jenifer K. McGuire, Lauren Kenworthy, Reid Caplan, Andrew Freeman, Eleonora Sadikova, Zosia Zaks, Noor Pervez, Anouk Balleur, DW Rowlands, Ely Sibarium, Laura Willing, Marissa A. McCool, Randall D. Ehrbar, Shannon E. Wyss, Harriette Wimms, Joshua Tobing, John Thomas, Julie Austen, Elyse Pine, April D Griffin, Aron Janssen, Veronica Gomez-Lobo, Abigail Brandt, Colleen Morgan, Haley Meagher, Dena Gohari, Laura Kirby, Laura Russell, Meredith D. Powers, and Laura G. Anthony.
 “A clinical program for transgender and gender-diverse neurodiverse/autistic adolescents developed through community-based participatory design.”
 Journal of Clinical Child & Adolescent Psychology (2020): 1-16.

-A series of studies report elevated rates of autism and autistic characteristics among gender-diverse youth seeking gender services.
+Abstract: A series of studies report elevated rates of autism and autistic characteristics among gender-diverse youth seeking gender services.
 Although youth with the co-occurrence present with complex care needs, existing studies have focused on co-occurrence rates.
 Further, clinical commentaries have emphasized provider-centered interpretations of clinical needs rather than key stakeholder-driven clinical approaches.
 This study aimed to employ community-based participatory research methodologies to develop a key stakeholder-driven clinical group program.

 Autistic/neurodiverse gender-diverse (A/ND-GD) youth (N = 31), parents of A/ND-GD youth (N = 46), A/ND-GD self-advocates (N = 10), and expert clinical providers (N = 10) participated in a multi-stage community-based participatory procedure.
 Needs assessment data were collected repeatedly over time from A/ND-GD youth and their parents as the youth interacted with one another through ongoing clinical groups, the curriculum of which was developed progressively through the iterative needs assessments.